Microsoft Says No More Windows Security Updates Unless AVs Set a Registry Key - Slashdot

 Catalin Cimpanu, reporting for BleepingComputer: Microsoft has added a new and very important detail on the support page describing incompatibilities between antivirus (AV) products and the recent Windows Meltdown and Spectre patches.
 According to an update added this week, Microsoft says that Windows users will not receive the January 2018 Patch Tuesday security updates, or any subsequent Patch Tuesday security updates, unless the antivirus program they are using becomes compatible with the Windows Meltdown and Spectre patches.
 The way antivirus programs become compatible is by updating their product and then adding a special registry key to the Windows Registry.
 The presence of this registry key tells the Windows OS the AV product is compatible and will trigger the Windows Update that installs the Meltdown and Spectre patches that address critical flaws in the design of modern CPUs.

-Now windows malware will mess with that key to sto (Score:4, Interesting)
+Now windows malware will mess with that key to sto (Score:5, Interesting)

 Now windows malware will mess with that key to stop updates